Book of Esther: Summary

-That night, Ahasuerus cannot sleep, and orders the court records be read to him (6:1).
-He is reminded that Mordecai interceded in the previous plot against his life, and discovers that Mordecai never received any recognition (6:2–3).
+That night, Ahasuerus cannot sleep and orders the court records be read to him (6:1).
+He is reminded that Mordecai interceded in the previous plot against his life and discovers that Mordecai never received any recognition (6:2–3).
 Just then, Haman appears to request the King's permission to hang Mordecai, but before he can make this request, Ahasuerus asks Haman what should be done for the man that the King wishes to honour (6:4–6).
 Assuming that the King is referring to Haman himself, Haman suggests that the man be dressed in the King's royal robes and crown and led around on the King's royal horse, while a herald calls: "See how the King honours a man he wishes to reward!"
 (6:7–9).
 To his surprise and horror, the King instructs Haman to do so to Mordecai (6:10–11).

 Immediately afterwards, Ahasuerus and Haman attend Esther's second banquet.
 The King promises to grant her any request, and she reveals that she is Jewish and that Haman is planning to exterminate her people, including herself (7:1–6).
 Overcome by rage, Ahasuerus leaves the room; meanwhile Haman stays behind and begs Esther for his life, falling upon her in desperation (7:7).
-The King returns in at this very moment and thinks Haman is assaulting the queen; this makes him angrier and he orders Haman hanged on the very gallows that Haman had prepared for Mordecai (7:8–10).
+The King comes back at this very moment and thinks Haman is sexually assaulting the queen; this makes him angrier and he orders Haman hanged on the very gallows that Haman had prepared for Mordecai (7:8–10).

-Unable to annul a formal royal decree, the King instead adds to it, permitting the Jews to join together and destroy any and all of those seeking to kill them (8:1–14).
+Unable to annul a formal royal decree, the King instead adds to it, permitting the Jews to join and destroy any and all of those seeking to kill them (8:1–14).
 On 13 Adar, Haman's ten sons and 500 other men are killed in Shushan (9:1–12).
 Upon hearing of this Esther requests it be repeated the next day, whereupon 300 more men are killed (9:13–15).
-Over 75,000 people are killed by the Jews, who are careful to take no plunder (9:16–17).
+In the other Persian provinces, 75,000 people are killed by the Jews, who are careful to take no plunder (9:16–17).
 Mordecai and Esther send letters throughout the provinces instituting an annual commemoration of the Jewish people's redemption, in a holiday called Purim (lots) (9:20–28).
 Ahasuerus remains very powerful and continues his reign, with Mordecai assuming a prominent position in his court (10:1–3).